EvaMH-jpg/ArchiveProject1-master/README.md

 # RESEARCH

+In my research I included more sources than only the Molo Songololo Magazine.

+I am dealing with the research question: "How to archive humans rights/ children's rights in an everchanging globalized world?"

+Therefore I gathered different contents and sources regarding this topic.

-Molo Songololo - 1st issue molo songololo: MARCH 1980
+# 1. Molo Songololo - 1st issue molo songololo: MARCH 1980

+The Magazine